anibaldeboni/rapper/README.md

 ## Installing

 We provide pre-compiled binaries for Linux and MacOS (amd64 and arm64).
 The latest release could be found [here](https://github.com/anibaldeboni/github.com/anibaldeboni/rapper/releases/latest).
-After downloading a suitable binary to your system and architecture follow the commands:
+After downloading a suitable binary for your system and architecture follow the commands:

 ```shell
 chmod +x rapper-linux-amd64